 Early retirement pensions awarded on the basis of permanent incapacity for work are calculated with no rate reduction, regardless of the member's length of insurance.

-As from January 1st, 2015, salaried workers exposed to certain industrial risks which are liable to have a life-long impact on health accrue points to a job risk prevention account (“compte professionnel de prévention”/ C2P): these can be converted into additional length of insurance quarters and be used towards early retirement.
+Salaried workers exposed to certain industrial risks which are liable to have a life-long impact on health accrue points to a job risk prevention account (“compte professionnel de prévention”/ C2P).
+These points, which are awarded on the basis of the employer's declarations, can allow the holder to undertake professional training, fund a move towards half-time work without losing their salary, to increase the duration of insurance and be used towards early retirement.

 6 exposure factors are currently taken into account:

 Statutory retirement age is lowered on the basis of the number of additional length-of-insurance quarters accrued, which is capped at 8:

 With Aspa, individuals with little money for their retirement can draw a minimum income if they meet the eligibility requirements.